 - Competitive Pricing

 However, every dental practice is trying to achieve these things too.
 You can have all these qualities and it still won’t set you apart from the top 30% of practices, because they are all offering them too.
 But what if there was one thing that could make the difference?
-There is…and, that one thing is continuing education (CE) for Dental Sleep Medicine (DSM), Temporomandibular Joint Disorders (TMD) and medical billing in dentistry.
+There is…and, that one thing is dental continuing education (CE) for Dental Sleep Medicine (DSM), Temporomandibular Joint Disorders (TMD) and medical billing in dentistry.
 Continuing Education for DSM, TMD and medical billing differentiates your practice from others and helps connect with physicians who see facial pain and sleep patients daily.

 The Extra Mile

 Sleep physicians and other providers are typically not aware that oral appliance therapy is covered by medical insurance (based on the same criteria as CPAP).
-When approaching your medical/dental colleagues, it’s important to make your CE credentials known and that your office helps patients to maximize their insurance benefits.
+When approaching your medical/dental colleagues, it’s important to make your dental continuing education credentials known and that your office helps patients to maximize their insurance benefits.
 Even in a fee-for-service office, the fact that your office “goes that extra mile” and bills medical insurance for the patient is a major plus in referring relationships especially for Sleep Apnea Appliance Therapy, TMD, and Medically Necessary Orthodontics.

 In my travels hosting CE courses, the most successful dentists are always seen at dental meetings and going back and instituting the “new pearls” they learned.
 In fact, the most common comment I hear is “Whenever I attend a course, I realize how much more there is to learn.
 No matter how many I’ve gone to, I acquire tools and solutions that make a huge difference in my practice”.